mdbenjam/testing-library-visualizer/README.md

 registerCommands({ screen, within, fireEvent, userEvent, expect }); // This should include any commands you want to run.
 See the custom command section below.
 ```

+For users using Create React App we automatically use the generated `asset-manifest.json` file to:

+1. Determine the compiled CSS file for the application
+2. Translate requests for assets (images etc) so the debug view pulls from the correct URL

+If you're not using CRA these things may not work out of the box.
+Feel free to create an issue as we'd like to support many different setups.

 ## Debugging a test